 The New Creation

-All God’s children will be united with Christ when he appears and will reign with him in glory.
-Pain, sorrow, and death will be abolished and the redeemed will be gathered into the new heaven and new earth, where together with the angels they will worship God forever.
-God will make all things new and God will be all in all.
+All God’s children will be united with Christ when He appears, and they will reign with Him in glory.
+Pain, sorrow, and death will be abolished, and the redeemed will be gathered into the new heaven and new earth, where together with the angels they will worship God forever.
+God will make all things new, and God will be all in all.
 This is the blessed hope of all believers.